BinaryAnalysisPlatform/qemu/README.md

 This QEMU fork implements the TCG plugin to generate execution traces in the [bap-frame](https://github.com/BinaryAnalysisPlatform/bap-frames) format.

+This plugin does not yet support all targets.
+If not listed below it is untested.

+Known to work:

+- Sparc
+- Hexagon
+- PPC

+Needs fixes:

+- ARM (cannot get current mode of VCPU if target can switch between ARM/Thumb).

 Previous traces were generated with a patched QEMU.
-You can find these in the branches tracewrap-6.2.0 for ARM and x86 and tracewrap-8.1 for Hexagon.
+You can find these in tracewrap-* branches.

 ## Dependencies